 The Ferry Building is filled with so many tasty eats that you will want to spend your afternoon trying everything.
 You’ll want to save room for a sundae at Ghiradelli’s Square.

 Our first time in San Francisco was a spontaneous trip.
-One that hubby wasn’t too keen on because back then he didn’t understand why I wanted to go there so badly.
-While we were there he fell in love with the homes, the cable cars, North Beach “Little Italy” and Chinatown, so much more.
+One that hubby wasn’t too keen on because back then, he didn’t understand why I wanted to go there so badly.
+While there, he fell in love with the homes, the cable cars, North Beach “Little Italy,” Chinatown, and so much more.

 From Los Angeles or Southern California, it’s an easy day trip to San Francisco.
 It is entirely possible as long as you plan it correctly.
 Book the earliest flight in and the latest flight out.

 You can also stay overnight and make it into a full 24 hours in San Francisco.
 As long as it all goes smoothly, you’ll be able to get a great sense of what this animated city has to offer.